Budget Dumpster presents The Fill Logo

 Rather than using a vague timeline for handling the estate cleanout, select a specific date and inform the entire family, especially if you are facing a deadline from the landlord.
 Knowing that you must empty the house by X month on Y date creates a greater sense of urgency than saying that the work must be complete “within a month.”
 Setting a firm end date will also help you get the house on the market faster.

-Julie Hall gives estate cleanout tips.“In each family, there is usually one relative that wants to take their time and cherish each memento they come across.
+"In each family, there is usually one relative that wants to take their time and cherish each memento they come across.
 The key is to strike a moderate compromise.
-It is not fair for a relative to drag their feet for many months and sometimes even years.”
+It is not fair for a relative to drag their feet for many months and sometimes even years."

-Julie Hall | The Estate Lady
+Julie Hall, The Estate Lady

 How to Clean Out Your Parents' Estate in 30 Days or Less